 Methodology: Optum Idaho's policy is to respond to all phone calls, voice mail and email/written inquiries within two (2) business days.
 This data is maintained and tracked in an internal database by Optum Idaho's Customer Service Department.
+The data summarizes Optum Idaho Customer Service responsiveness to written inquiries to both members and providers.

-Customer Service Response to Written Inquiries Performance Goal Q4 2016 Q1 2017 Q2 2017 Q3 2017 Q4 2017 Percent Acknowledged ≤ 2 business days 100% 100% 100% 100% 100% 100%
+Customer Service Response to Written Inquiries Performance Goal Q3 2017 Q4 2017 Q1 2018 Q2 2018 Q3 2018 Percent Acknowledged ≤ 2 business days 100% 100% 100% 100% 100% 100%

-Analysis: The data summarizes Optum Idaho Customer Service responsiveness to written inquiries to both members and providers.
-The data indicated that the standard of 100% acknowledged within 2 business days was again met during Q4.
+Analysis: During Q3, the data indicated that the standard of 100% acknowledged within 2 business days was again met.